 Iconic animals such as the giant tortoise, marine iguanas, and sea lions are always going to top the bill as Galapagos wildlife holiday highlights.
 However, the Galapagos Islands are also filled with amazing plants and animals that don’t get to bask in the spotlight, but are truly remarkable and wonderful in their own right.
-Here are 10 of our favourite underrated Galapagos plants and animals…
+Here are 10 underrated Galapagos plants and animals to look out for on your trip to the Galapagos.

 1. Lava Cactus

-Known as ‘pioneer plants’ Lava Cactus are usually one of the first plants to colonise a fresh lava flow with spiny clumps that grow up to 60cm tall.
-These plants represent much of what makes Galapagos wonderful, the desire of life to succeed and adapt to survive in even the harshest of conditions.
+Known as ‘pioneer plants,’ Lava Cactus are usually one of the first plants to colonise a fresh lava flow with spiny clumps that grow up to 60cm tall.
+These plants represent much of what makes Galapagos so awe inspiring, the desire of life to succeed and adapt to survive in even the harshest of conditions.
 The best examples are to be seen on Sullivan Bay in Santiago Island, Bartolome, Punta Moreno on Isabela Island and Chinese Hat.

 2. Galapagos Mockingbirds